-The 'Producer' is responsible for organising production, providing the technical resources and coordinating with the supplier appointed by the relevant ARTE Unit.
+The 'Producer' is responsible for organising production, providing the technical resources and coordinating with the supplier of its choice.

 The 'Producer' of the live or time-shifted programme broadcast is responsible for the technical side of operations, from the production venue until content reaches the ARTE G.E.I.E.
-Nodal in Strasbourg.
+MCR in Strasbourg.

-The 'Producer' is responsible for supplying and routing the complete language version of the programme (the language version corresponding to the ARTE unit), in keeping with programme acceptance terms and conditions at the programme conference.
-This encompasses interpretation, voiceover and subtitling.
+The 'Producer' is responsible for delivering and routing the programme in the complete language version of the Unit which they represent, in accordance with the project as approved by the programme conference: this includes studio presentation shoots, interpretation, voice-over and subtitling.

 If the 'Producer' is an ARTE Unit or associate member, it may hand over signal broadcast technical coordination and organisation to ARTE G.E.I.E.
-It if chooses to do so, the 'Producer' agrees to cover the financial cost of the resulting technical, human and logistics resources.
+If it chooses to do so, the 'Producer' agrees to cover the financial cost of the resulting technical, human and logistics resources.